jhensl19/BINF2111/README.md

 ## This is Fall 2024 semester of BINF 2111.

-## I am a double major in Biology and Psychology with a minor in Chemistry, and I am a fifth year.
+## I am a double major in Biology and Psychology with a minor in Chemistry, and I am a fifth year student.